-The 65″ XBR810C delivers very good overal picture quality.
+The 65″ XBR810C delivers very good overall picture quality.
 Even though this set does not contain Sony’s TRILUMINOS color technology, colors were still rendered accurately with a natural appearance.
 Colors were also dynamically rich and well saturated which were very appealing to my color sensory perception.

 Image detail and clarity were very good and were what I’ve come to expect from a quality 4K UHD TV.
 Images appeared crystal clear with plenty of fine detail and image depth within the 4K images I viewed.

 The XBR810C delivers decent contrast and black levels when viewed in a moderately lit room.
 Black levels were reasonably dark with occasional minimal grayish overtones being revealed.
 Images and objects in dark scenes revealed adequate shadow detail without any objects being obscured from view.
 However, when viewing this TV in a dark environment, contrast and black levels were noticeably lacking in performance in the areas of dynamic punch and deep black depth, which weren’t at the levels I would have liked to have seen.
-This was most likely due to this TV having an IPS panel (65″ model) instead of a VA panel which can deliver much better contrast and black levels.
+This was most likely due to this TV having an IPS panel (65″ model) instead of a VA panel that can deliver much better contrast and black levels.

 Screen uniformity on the TV I used for this review was good and showed no light bleed or clouding on a completely dark screen in a moderately dark viewing environment.

-Viewing white text against a black background exhibited no blooming, however, peak white output was not as bright as I would normally like to see, and was a bit dimmer when compared to other “higher end” Sony XBR models.
+Viewing white text against a black background exhibited no blooming, however, peak white output was not as bright as I would normally like to see and was a bit dimmer when compared to other “higher end” Sony XBR models.

 Sony’s Motionflow XR 960 blur reduction technology appeared to do a decent job at keeping motion blur at bay, as I did not detect any motion artifacts in the fast action content I viewed.

-The maximum light output (luminosity) from this display isn’t the brightest, so limiting the amount of bright sun light entering your viewing environment is recommended.
+The maximum light output (luminosity) from this display isn’t the brightest, so limiting the amount of bright sunlight entering your viewing environment is recommended.

 The sound quality of the two down-firing speakers was ok – I heard the usual thin and lean audio output with very little bass output.
-This is typical performance for most flat panel designs.
+This is the typical performance for most flat panel designs.
 So adding a decent soundbar will take your audio experience to the next level.

-Sony’s XBR65X810C is a great value in the ever expanding 4K UHD market.
+Sony’s XBR65X810C is a great value in the ever-expanding 4K UHD market.
 It offers a set of very useful features, very good picture performance and a premium designated marquee status, all at a price that’s totally within reach for most consumers who are in search of a large screen 4K TV.

 So add this model to your short list of prospective Ultra HD TVs, which offers one of the best values currently available within the 4K market.